NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Here are some key takeaways from the article:

 - Trade-offs are necessary.
 Optimizing one aspect can negatively affect performance in another area.
-This means we need to maintain a comprehensive overview of the entire system.
+I tried to highlight this whenever possible throughout the document.
 - Websites and apps can still perform well, even with less-than-ideal technologies on the client or server side, as long as the architecture is well-designed.
 - Some optimizations come with trade-offs that can impact users, which means they should only be pursued at the product owner's request.
 Project owners need to understand what architectural elements contribute to high-performing websites and apps, ask developers to adopt these designs, and ensure they're implemented during quality control.